mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Lunch
   * 1:10pm PST -
     * Will first work on resolving enemy scoring as mentioned above.
+    * Running into some issues determining what exactly is causing the scoring inconsistency.

 * 2024-04-30 - 11.48 hours total